wemogy/next-version-action/README.md

 - `/project-a`
 - `/project-b`

-GitHub Releases with the following tags:
+and GitHub Releases with the following tags:

 - `project-a-1.0.0`
 - `project-a-1.1.0`